 The GOAL (Grace Opportunities for Adult Learners) program gives adult learners the opportunity to earn a B.S. in Management while maintaining their family and career responsibilities.

 GOAL is specifically designed for adult learners, Ivy Tech Community College graduates and Grace College Indianapolis graduates and students who have at least 60 credit hours and desire to complete their four-year degree while continuing full-time life responsibilities.
 With convenient scheduling, current technology and outstanding conventional classroom instruction, Grace offers the faculty, courses and academic resources to make completing a bachelor’s degree a reality.

-This B.S. in Management degree serves those who have just completed their associate degree at Grace College Indianapolis and those who have interrupted their higher education for work, family, or other commitments.
+This B.S. in Management degree serves those who have just completed their associate degree at Grace College Indianapolis and those who have interrupted their higher education for work, family or other commitments.
 Building upon previous college credits and life-long learning experiences equivalent to about two years of college, the GOAL degree can be completed in as little as 16 months by attending class one night per week and two Saturdays per semester.
-This degree is offered on the Winona Lake Main Campus, at the Indianapolis and Detroit sites, and is also offered fully online.
+This degree is offered on the Winona Lake Main Campus, at the Indianapolis site, and is also offered fully online.

 Courses in this major: